 What is a Moon Phase?

-The phases of the moon are determined by the amount of direct sunlight that shines on the moon’s surface at any given point in time.
-The moon is always illuminated by sunlight, to some degree.
-The amount of light reflected off the moon changes as the moon moves through its orbit.
-This change gives the moon a distinct appearance when observed from Earth, and that appearance changes and also repeats itself over a period of time.
+The phases of the moon are determined by the moon's position in relation to the Sun and Earth.
+Half of the moon is always illuminated by sunlight.
+How much of the lighted portion of the moon that we see, when observed from Earth, gives the moon a distinct appearance, the Moon Phase, and that appearance changes and also repeats itself over a period of time.

 Phases of the Moon